-Wendy T. Wu is a Vice President in Stroz Friedberg’s Los Angeles office, where she directs engagements involving cybercrime and data breach response, information security, digital forensics, intellectual property protection, and electronic discovery.
+Wendy T. Wu is a Managing Director in Stroz Friedberg’s Los Angeles office, where she directs engagements involving cybercrime and data breach response, information security, digital forensics, intellectual property protection, and electronic discovery.
 Ms. Wu has more than 15 years of legal and investigative experience having served as an Assistant United States Attorney (AUSA) and a white-collar criminal and civil litigator.

 Prior to joining Stroz Friedberg, Ms. Wu was an AUSA in the U.S. Attorney’s Office for the Central District of California, where she most recently served in the Cyber and Intellectual Property Crimes Section, National Security Division.
 She also served as a member of the Los Angeles Electronic Crimes Task Force, an inter-agency cybercrime response organization.
 As an AUSA, Ms. Wu conducted and supervised investigations and prosecutions of computer intrusions, extortionate denial of service attacks, computer and Internet fraud, theft of trade secrets, criminal copyright infringement, cyber exploitation of victims, financial fraud, and other abuses involving the theft and use of personal identity.
 Among her notable cyber cases, Ms. Wu was lead counsel in the first criminal trial involving violations of the Digital Millennium Copyright Act; prosecuted the operator of the now-defunct “revenge porn” website, isanyoneup.com; and supervised an international investigation involving the use of hired hackers to launch computer attacks against healthcare companies.
 She trained new prosecutors regarding electronic surveillance and data privacy issues, and served as formal mentor to new prosecutors during trial.
 During her tenure as an AUSA, Ms. Wu also served in the U.S. Attorney’s Office’s Organized Crime Drug Enforcement Task Force, where she focused on prosecuting large scale drug trafficking and gang related offenses.